-A wind Mitigation tells the insurance company how your roof is designed in terms of shape, its structure and method of attachment to the walls of the house.
+A wind mitigation inspection tells the insurance company how your roof is designed in terms of shape, structure, and method of attachment to the walls of the house.
 In addition, if you have hurricane windows these can be included in the description.
 This gives the insurance company specific details about your house so you get a more accurate, discounted premium.

 The insurance companies are looking for the following information to make a more specific quote for your home.